project-march/ProjectMarch/doc/development/testing.rst

 2. Integration tests (node level)

 Also see the `ROS wiki on testing <https://wiki.ros.org/Quality/Tutorials/UnitTesting>`_.
-The unit tests are different for c++ and python projects.
+The unit tests are different for C++ and python projects.
 C++ projects use the `gtest <https://github.com/google/googletest>`_ framework, whereas Python projects use `unittest <http://pythontesting.net/framework/unittest/unittest-introduction/>`_.
 For node level tests, `rostest <https://wiki.ros.org/rostest>`_ is used.